-Washington Island is a beautiful island in the province of Wisconsin in Lake Michigan, surrounded by beauty all around.
+Washington Island is a beautiful island in the province of Wisconsin in Lake Michigan, surrounded by beauty.

 It is the biggest gathering island that incorporates Plum, Detroit, Hog, Pilot, Fish, and Rock Islands, and these islands structure the Town of Washington.

-A huge piece of Washington Island’s economy depends on the travel industry, wondering why?
+A huge piece of the Island’s economy depends on the travel industry, wondering why.
 Read on to find out 10 Amazing Places on Washington Island to Visit.

 Washington Island is one of a series of islands that are an outcropping of the Niagara Escarpment.

 1.1.
 The Name